Keto Beef Pho

 Thinly Sliced Beef

-It might seem strange that we are adding raw beef and uncooked vegetables to our pho broth, especially if you have never had pho before.
-However, the hot broth will cook our meat and vegetables as long as they are thinly sliced.
+It can seem strange to add raw beef and uncooked vegetables to the broth, especially if you’ve never had pho before.
+But the hot broth will cook the meat and vegetables as long as they are thinly sliced.

 placing broccoli and zucchini noodles in some broth